 A husband and father to two young children, Shandro has been an active member of his community for years.
 Previously serving a member of the National Parole Board, the Municipal Government Board, the Criminal Injuries Review Board, the University of Calgary Senate, the Calgary Parking Authority, and the Calgary Police Commission.

-Tyler Shandro was appointed as Alberta’s minister of Justice and Solicitor General on February 25, 2022.
+Tyler Shandro was first sworn in as Alberta’s minister of Justice and Solicitor General, now known as Justice, on February 25, 2022.
 He previously served as the minister of Health and the minister of Labour and Immigration.